SAJAD Portal and Iranian Degree Verification for Australian Visa: MSRT, Laghve Ta'ahod, and AQF Equivalency

 Australian assessing authorities and DFAT use Country Education Profiles (CEPs) to benchmark overseas qualifications.
 For Iran, this results in a practical division of universities into quality tiers:

 Section 1 universities — generally the top-tier state institutions — are assessed as equivalent to Australian Bachelor's degrees in the same field.
-Institutions consistently assessed in this category include Sharif University of Technology, Amirkabir University of Technology (Tehran Polytechnic), the University of Tehran, Isfahan University of Technology, Shiraz University, and Ferdowsi University.
+Supported examples include Sharif University of Technology, Amirkabir University of Technology (Tehran Polytechnic), the University of Tehran, and Shiraz University.
 Graduates from these institutions start from a stronger credential baseline in their assessment.

 Section 2 institutions — including many Islamic Azad University branches and smaller provincial universities — may be assessed as equivalent only to an AQF Advanced Diploma or Associate Degree, depending on the specific branch, the year of graduation, and the field of study.
 MSRT accreditation of the specific IAU campus matters here — not all IAU branches are accredited at the same level.